USS S-51: Salvage

-S-51 was raised on 5 July 1926 by a team led by then-Lieutenant Commander Edward Ellsberg with Lieutenant Henry Hartley assisting (both reached the rank of Rear Admiral).
-The entire salvage operation was commanded by Captain (later Fleet Admiral) Ernest J. King.
-While being towed to the Brooklyn Navy Yard, she ran aground on Man-o'-War Reef in the East River on 8 July 1926.
-She was struck from the Naval Vessel Register on 27 January 1930 and sold for scrap on 23 June to the Borough Metal Company of Brooklyn, New York.
+S-51 was raised on 5 July 1926 by a team led by Lieutenant Commander Edward Ellsberg, with Lieutenant Henry Hartley assisting.
+The entire salvage operation was commanded by Captain Ernest J. King.
+While being towed to the Brooklyn Navy Yard, she ran aground on Man-o'-War Reef in the East River on 8 July 1926 as a result of poor shiphandling by a civilian harbour pilot.
+She was subsequently freed from the reef and towed to the navy yard.
+She was stricken from the Naval Vessel Register on 27 January 1930 and sold for scrap on 23 June to the Borough Metal Company of Brooklyn, New York.
 S-51s bell was removed and taken to the Submarine Force Library and Museum at Groton, Connecticut.

 In Culture

 The sinking of USS S-51 is memorialized in the popular song, "Sinking of the Submarine S-51," by Maggie Andrews.
 For solo guitar and mouth harp accompaniment, the song was recorded by tenor Al Craver (pseudonym for Vernon Dalhart) on Columbia 78 RPM record 15044-D (141099), on October 9, 1925.

+Edward Ellsberg described the raising of the S-51 in his 1929 book, On the Bottom.